se37301/suburban/README.md

 ### Who
-- Tommy Hägvall - Vallentuna - Sweden
+- Tommy Hägvall - Täby - Sweden
 - You ? - Please place Pull-request for changes
 - To be open sourced ... and open for co-creation and innovative thinking